 Students pursuing the Master of Arts in Communication with the Digital Media major focus their attention on the global phenomena through which our world communicates.
-Scholarship meets praxis in the Center for Digital Media's doctoral and master's programs.
 Courses will engage the student in studies that range from production theory and techniques for digital media, to a more research orientation into the effects and rhetoric of digitally mediated communication.
 The programs are designed for graduate students who have studied the humanities and arts and desire to advance that knowledge into graduate studies that will prepare them to take positions of leadership within the media industries, universities, colleges and emerging digital milieu.